GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 {% Aside %}
 From Chrome 108, the `document.browsingTopics()` method can be passed an optional `{skipObservation:true}` argument.

-This does what it says: allows the method to return topics without causing the browser to record a topic observation (the default is `false`).
+This allows the method to return topics without causing the browser to record a topic observation (the default is `false`).
 In other words, `document.browsingTopics({skipObservation:true})` can be used to return topics of interest for the current user, but with no side effects.
 {% endAside %}